keltia/books-utils/README.md

 The default is a simple space-delimited output, suited for cut&paste.
 You can also generate JSON, YAML or XML by specifying the `-f` option.

+## Compatibility

+It should run on most Ruby implementations, it has been tested with Ruby MRI 2.0 and Rubinius 2.2.*.

+## BUGS

+Not tested on Windows at all, no system to check on.
+Tested on OSX.
+Should work on FreeBSD and Linux.
+If not please submit issues (and patch if you can).

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/books-utils/fork )